Fiat Ducato: Talbot Express

-The Talbot Express van, sold solely in the United Kingdom, was the last Talbot-badged motor vehicle to be produced, quietly succeding the outdated Dodge Spacevan modeline.
+The Talbot Express van, sold solely in the United Kingdom, was the last Talbot-badged motor vehicle to be produced, quietly succeeding the outdated Dodge Spacevan modeline.
 Production of this badge-engineered version for the United Kingdom began in 1982 and continued until 1994, nearly eight years after the last Talbot badged passenger car had been withdrawn.

 Its Citroën/Peugeot petrol and diesel engines were transversely mounted driving the front wheels.
-A 4x4 option was also available, although is now very rare today.
+A 4×4 option was also available, although is now very rare today.

 In 1991, the series 2 Express was launched with an enlarged grille.
 Production was discontinued in 1994, when Peugeot finally discarded the Talbot marque.

 This van was popular in the United Kingdom, for new conversions to camper vans or motorhomes by coach builders.
-Provided they are well-maintained and not too rusty, they can still command prices of many thousands of pounds even though they are over twenty years old.
+Provided they are well-maintained and not too rusty, they can still command prices of many thousands of pounds even though they are over thirty years old.
 This is in marked contrast to the values of the commercial van versions.

 Engines

 Second generation (1993)

-The second generation Ducato arrived in 1993 and was still produced by Sevel.
+The second-generation Ducato arrived in 1993 and was still produced by Sevel.
 Peugeot changed the name from J5 to Boxer while Citroën rebranded the C25 as Jumper (sold as the "Relay" in the United Kingdom and Ireland).
 One engine option was a Fiat 2.5 L diesel, which was replaced with 2.8 L Iveco/Sofim engine in 1998.

-The Ducato Goods Transport has a payload of 12 m³ and comes with a choice of four engines: the 2.0 petrol, 2.0 JTD, 2.3 JTD 16v or 2.8 JTD.
+The Ducato Goods Transport has a payload of 12 m3 and comes with a choice of four engines: the 2.0 petrol, 2.0 JTD, 2.3 JTD 16V, or 2.8 JTD.
 All of these conformed to the Euro 3 standards and offered programmed maintenance management.
 The range included two types of gearbox: a mechanical box with a five-speed manual plus reverse and an automatic transmission with four speeds plus reverse.

 The Ducato Passenger Transport has a carrying capacity of six to nine people and comes with the 2.3 litre JTD 16v engine, which again is Euro 3 compliant and delivers 110 bhp.

 The Ducato Combi is a mixture of the Goods Transport and the Passenger Transport.
 It is ideal for the transport of people and goods alike, and it can accommodate up to nine occupants.
 Model designations were Ducato 10 (1 ton), Ducato 14 (1.4 tons) and Ducato Maxi 18 (1.8 tons).